Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Depleted, feeble hands and wrists will lead to injuries born out of fatigue.

-Know yourself and have a respect for your capabilities.
-It is recommended that training sessions are kept to a frequency of 2-4 on a weekly basis, with sessions lasting no longer than an hour and a half including warm ups and cool downs.
+Know yourself and have respect for your capabilities.
+It is recommended that training sessions are kept to a frequency of 2-4 on a weekly basis, with sessions lasting no longer than an hour and a half including warm-ups and cool-downs.

 Concentration dips